 1. Do “MEASURES” of Bank Diversification Measure Up? (with Priyank Gandhi and Darius Palia)

-We analyze the effectiveness of several widely-used measures of bank business segment diversification in capturing the ‘diversification effect’, i.e., the ability of the measure to explain variation in idiosyncratic risk over time and across banks.
-Portfolio theory suggests that bank business segment diversification is negatively correlated with idiosyncratic risk (especially if income from these segments is imperfectly or negatively correlated with each other).
+We analyze the effectiveness of several widely-used measures of bank business segment diversification in capturing the ‘diversification effect’, i.e., the ability of a measure to explain variations in idiosyncratic risk over time and across banks.
+Given that different segment incomes are imperfectly correlated, standard portfolio theory would suggest that bank business segment diversification should be negatively correlated with idiosyncratic risk.
 We find that several commonly used measures of bank business segment diversification are either poorly or positively correlated with idiosyncratic risk, suggesting that they are inaccurate or misleading indicators of bank business segment diversification.
-We instead propose an ‘Entropy’ measure that accounts for both the number of businesses segments that a bank operates in as well as the proportion of banks’ incomes from the business segments.
-In horseraces Entropy performs significantly better in capturing the diversification effect and thus measuring the degree of bank diversification.
+We instead propose the ‘Entropy’ measure that accounts for both the number of businesses segments that a bank operates in, as well as the proportion of banks’ incomes from the business segments.
+Entropy is significantly better at capturing the diversification effect and measuring bank diversification.
+Time-series variation in Entropy coincides with the passage of major banking legislations (such as the Gramm-Leach-Bliley Act in 1999 or the Dodd-Frank Act in 2010), providing an important validation for our measure.
+Using the Entropy measure, we revisit the question of how bank diversification impacts bank performance and risk and find that diversified banks exhibit better financial performance (ROA and ROE) and lower idiosyncratic and systemic risk (Z-score, tail risk, and MES), which is in stark contrast to findings in earlier papers that document an inconsistent relation between business segment diversification and bank performance.

-Presented/Scheduled: 2025 Eastern Finance Association Conference, 2024 Sydney Banking and Financial Stability Conference, Rutgers Business School, Sacred Heart University, Pacific Basin Finance, Economics, Accounting and Management Conference, American Finance Association Committee on Racial Diversity Workshop
+Presented/Scheduled: 2025 Financial Management Association Conference, 2025 Eastern Finance Association Conference, 2024 Sydney Banking and Financial Stability Conference, 2024 Pacific Basin Finance, Economics, Accounting and Management Conference, 2023 American Finance Association Committee on Racial Diversity, Sacred Heart University, Rutgers Business School, Auckland University of Technology, University of Sydney, University of Melbourne, University of New South Wales, Victoria University

 2. Bank Diversification and Tail Risk (with Priyank Gandhi and Darius Palia)